 The Rochester Hills District Court is notorious for tough judges and over-zealous prosecutors.
 The top defense attorneys who practice in Rochester Hills get the best results and charges dismissed.

 Judge Julie Nicholson in the 52-3 District Court in Rochester Hills

-52-3 District Court Judge Julie A. Nicholson is one of three district court judges at the court in Rochester Hills, and she and her companion judges serve the communities of Addison Township, Auburn Hills, Lake Angelus, Oakland Township, Orion Township, Oxford Township; Rochester, Rochester Hills, Village of Lake Orion, Village of Leonard, Village of Oxford.
+52-3 District Court Judge Julie Nicholson in Rochester Hills is one of three district court judges at the court in Rochester Hills, and she and her companion judges serve the communities of Addison Township, Auburn Hills, Lake Angelus, Oakland Township, Orion Township, Oxford Township; Rochester, Rochester Hills, Village of Lake Orion, Village of Leonard, Village of Oxford.

 Types of criminal cases handled by Judge Nicholson

-As with all district court judges, Judge Nicholson handles all civil infractions (non-criminal matters which carry only a fine), all misdemeanors (cases which carry up to a possible 1 year in jail), and felony preliminary exams (felony cases are those that carry a possible jail term of more than 1 year).
+As with all district court judges, Judge Julie Nicholson in Rochester Hills handles all civil infractions (non-criminal matters which carry only a fine), all misdemeanors (cases which carry up to a possible 1 year in jail), and felony preliminary exams (felony cases are those that carry a possible jail term of more than 1 year).

 A few examples of misdemeanor cases for which a trial may be held are: